Alpine linux system administration

-Start your alpine box if necessary by going to the folder with the Vagrantfile in your terminal, and typing vagrant up.
-Log in to your alpine linux box with vagrant ssh.
-We are going to get to know linux in general and alpine in particular a bit.
+Start your Debian box if necessary by going to the folder with the Vagrantfile in your terminal, and typing vagrant up.
+Log in to your Debian box with vagrant ssh.
+We are going to get to know Linux in general and Debian in particular a bit.

 The file system